juhanurmi/image-fingerprint/README.md

 Install Tor and ensure the SOCKS5 proxy is available on localhost:9050.
 The software will then automatically use this Tor process for onion addresses.

+# Test: Is the hash of the beginning of an image data a reliable duplicate detection method?

+To evaluate the reliability of using a hash of the first bytes of image files for duplicate detection, download the **Stanford Dogs Dataset** (20,580 images) from [FishNet.ai](http://vision.stanford.edu/aditya86/ImageNetDogs/).
+Extract `.jpg` files to the `./test_images/` directory and process with the metadata extraction script.

+As expected, the system successfully detected all duplicate images, all of which were true positives.
+Moreover, it does not produce any false positives.
+The duplicates originate from identical images appearing under different filenames within the dataset, totaling **178 real confirmed duplicates**.
+(I.e., see `n02093428-American_Staffordshire_terrier/n02093428_5635.jpg` and `n02093256-Staffordshire_bullterrier/n02093256_4090.jpg`, these are identical with the same MD5 checksum `b5bf240a9b92914f5bb93b4c703bf97c`).

+This experiment demonstrates that, for a heterogeneous image set, the first bytes of image files provide a sufficiently unique fingerprint.
+Within this dataset, the observed false positive is 0, resulting in a false positive rate of less than **1 in 20,000 (0.005%)**, indicating high discriminative reliability.